aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert EXCEL to PPT via Python or Online App" h2="EXCEL to PPT conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the process of converting EXCEL to PPT.
+It is a two-step process that involves the use of Aspose.Cells for Python via .NET and Aspose.Slides for Python via .NET.
+The first step involves using Aspose.Cells for Python via .NET to convert the EXCEL file into a PDF.
+This API provides a wide range of features such as the ability to read and write various EXCEL file formats, manipulate worksheets, and apply various formatting options.
+It also provides the ability to export the EXCEL file into a PDF format.
+The second step involves using Aspose.Slides for Python via .NET to save the created PDF into the desired Microsoft PowerPoint format.
+This API provides a wide range of features such as the ability to read and write various PowerPoint file formats, manipulate slides, and apply various formatting options.
+It also provides the ability to import the PDF file into a PowerPoint presentation.

-For a Python developer, who is trying to add a EXCEL to PPT conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and PPT files.
+In conclusion, Aspose.Total for Python via .NET API is a great tool for Python developers who are looking to add a EXCEL to PPT conversion feature within their application.
+It provides a comprehensive package of various APIs that can help automate the process of converting EXCEL to PPT.
+It is a two-step process that involves the use of Aspose.Cells for Python via .NET and Aspose.Slides for Python via .NET.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.

 {{% /blocks/products/pf/feature-page-summary %}}